omkarponde/ecommerce-app/README.md

 - 🔐 **JWT Tokens**: Authentication is handled using JWT tokens.
 - 🛡️ **fastapi_auth_jwt**: Utilizes the `fastapi_auth_jwt` library for authentication and authorization.

+## Role-Based Permissions

+- 🛡️ **Admin**:
+  - Can see all products.
+  - Can see all orders.
+  - Can delete a product.

+- 🛍️ **Seller**:
+  - Can post a product.
+  - Can view only its own products.
+  - Can update own product.

+- 🧑‍🤝‍🧑 **Buyer**:
+  - Can order a product.
+  - Can see all products.
+  - Can see only own orders.

 ## Product Microservice

 - 📦 **Create Product**: